Is There Social Class in America? Hell, Yeah!

 I grew up privileged in the professional upper-middle class of doctors, lawyers, engineers, and professors.

 - We were expected to have and express opinions;

 - We were taught how to express them well (that’s what dinner table conversation was for); and

-- We expected that, when we were speaking, other people would listen.
+- We expected (and our experience confirmed) that, when we were speaking, other people would listen.